Ares-Developers/Ares-docs/new/buildings/urbancombattrenches.rst

     CanBeOccupied=no

   .. warning:: Do not create loops using :tag:`Rubble.Destroyed`.
 This can
     freeze the game.
-A building cannot be its own rubble, neither directly nor indirectly over one or more other :type:`BuildingTypes`.
+A building cannot be its own rubble, neither directly or indirectly over one or more other :type:`BuildingTypes`.

 :tagdef:`[BuildingType]Rubble.Destroyed.Remove=boolean`